tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Chile.md

 linkTitle: "Payments API - Chile"
 date: 2021-05-03T15:48:08-05:00
 description: >
-  The Payments API for Chile allows you to efficiently integrate PayU's payment processing features into your online shopping platform.
-Through this API, businesses can offer their customers a wide variety of payment methods, including cash, credit, debit, or prepaid cards, and debit or prepaid cards through WebPay Plus.
+  The Payments API for Chile allows you to efficiently integrate PayU's payment processing capabilities with your online shopping platform.
+Through this API, businesses can offer their customers a wide variety of payment methods, such as credit, debit, or prepaid cards; bank transfers via Khipu; or debit or prepaid cards through WebPay Plus.
 weight: 20
 tags: ["subtopic"]
 ---